 - 1st Sunday in month – Family Service at 10am

-- 2nd Sunday – Parish Communion at 10am
+- 2nd Sunday – Common Worship Communion at 11am

-- 4th Sunday – Book of Common Prayer Service (Traditional) at 10am
+- 4th Sunday – Book of Common Prayer Communion at 11am

 St Michaels has two churchyards.
 The larger churchyard is adjacent to the church and the second smaller one can be found in the road opposite the church on the left hand side.
 It is beyond the village hall and the settlement of housing.